Skip to main content

 This allows fraud teams to focus time and effort on reviewing high-risk cases.

-Using Communication As A Fraud Defence
+Using Communication as a Fraud Defence

 When customers receive consistent, clear messages about account activity, their awareness rises.